Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Behavior

 \subsection{Twins}

 A simple procedure can be followed to find the evil twin of a rule that has the same effect but in the negative world.
-To find it, take the number in its binary form (with the leading zeros needed for the number to be 8 digits long), swap ones and zeros and read it backwards.
+To find it, take the number in its binary form (with the leading zeros needed to make it 8 digits long), swap ones and zeros and read it backward.
 Let us take rule 214 as an example. \\